MySQL

 using.built-in-catalog: mysql_rds_catalog

-Currently, data ingestion jobs automatically reuse the following parameters from the MySQL catalog:
+Currently, data ingestion jobs support the automatic reuse of the following MySQL catalog parameters:

 • hostname